 Then create a new layer (Shift+Ctrl+N), in clipping mask above the Peaks group layer.
 Name this layer Shadow/Lighting.
 We will add some contrast to the peaks by adding some shadow and lighting using dodge and burn tool (O).

 Set this layer to overlay filled with neutral color, 50% grey.

-Now activate the Dodge & Burn tool (O) and with the Range set to Midtones and Exposure of about 15%, darken the part of the man's overcoat facing away from the light.
+Now activate the Burn tool and with the Range set to Midtones and Exposure set to around 15%, darken the lower parts of the peaks.

 Here is the layer set in Normal blend mode:

 And here is the result in Overlay blending mode – 100% opacity:

 Remember that all these layers should be place under the Landscape 1 layer.